 Kouroi of Naxos

-Kouros (Kouroi in plural) is an archaic (7-6th century BC) Greek statue of a young man, usually standing and often naked.
-In Naxos you can visit 3 different statues of Kouros: two are located in the area of Melanes in the location of Flerio, about 9 km from Chora.
-The largest one is located at the top of the seafront village of Apollonas, in the north of the island.
+A Kouros (Kouroi in plural) is an archaic Greek statue of a young man, typically depicted standing and often naked, dating from the 7th to 6th century BCE.
+In Naxos, you can explore three different Kouros statues: two of them are situated in the Melanes area, specifically in Flerio, about 9 km from Chora.
+The largest one can be found at the top of the seafront village of Apollonas, in the northern part of the island.

 One of the best things to do in Naxos Greece is to drive around its wonderful, traditional villages, and walk its narrow picturesque alleys.